jepstein-eagle/adaptable/packages/adaptable/readme/Functions/adavanced_search_function.md

 - **Popup** - Shows a list of existing Advanced Searches with *Edit* and *Delete* buttons, and a Radio Button to select one to be run.
 Plus an *Add* button to start the Advanced Search Wizard.

-- **Advanced Search Wizard** - A series of steps facilitating the creation and editing of Advanced Searches.
+- **Wizard** - A series of steps facilitating the creation and editing of Advanced Searches.

 - **Toolbar** - Provides a list of the available Advanced Searches in a dropdown, together with buttons for adding / adding / deleting.